AIUtssavBot/MatruRaksha_AI/README.md

 - [ ] Doctor portal
 - [ ] SMS fallback for no internet
 - [ ] Offline mode support

+### Upcoming features (priority & notes)

+- High priority
+  - Multilingual chatbot (text + voice): support for Hindi, Tamil, Telugu, Bengali, Marathi and auto-detection.
+This will integrate speech-to-text, translation layers where necessary, and localized response templates to ensure clinical accuracy and cultural relevance.
+  - Offline & SMS fallback: critical for low-connectivity areas to ensure reminders and alerts still reach mothers and ASHA workers.

+- Medium priority
+  - WhatsApp integration: reach users on a widely used messaging platform with end-to-end message templates and OTP flows.
+  - Mobile app (iOS/Android): a lightweight app for ASHA workers with offline sync and push notifications.

+- Lower priority
+  - IoT integration (BP monitors, scales): collect objective vitals when available; begin with Bluetooth-enabled devices and a standardized ingestion pipeline.
+  - Doctor portal and advanced analytics: role-based dashboards for clinicians and predictive models for early warning.

+Notes:
+- The "Multilingual chatbot" feature will require data collection for localization, evaluation with healthcare professionals for safety, and careful privacy considerations for user speech and text data.

 ---